-Medical treatment, counseling, and advocacy services for victims of interpersonal violence are available both on-campus and off-campus.
-The University has many advocacy offices, and cooperative relationships with community partners that are available to assist any student or employee free of charge and will help them consider their options and navigate through any resources they elect to pursue.
-A victim need not make a formal report to law enforcement or the University to access these resources that include, but are not limited to, the following:
+Medical treatment, counseling, and advocacy services for victims of interpersonal violence/sex-based misconduct are available both on-campus and off-campus.
+The university has many advocacy offices, and cooperativerelationships with community partners that are available to assist any student or employee free of charge and will help them consider their options and navigate through any resources they elect to pursue.
+A victim need not make a formal report to law enforcement or the university to access these resources that include, but are not limited to, the following: